inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 ## Overview

-With the above examples of request in mind we can think of requests as:
+With the above examples in mind we can think of requests as something which:

-- Requests are created by someone who can cancel the request.
+- are created by someone who can cancel it.
-- Requests are received by someone who can accept or decline the request.
+- are received by someone who can accept or decline it.
-- Requests may require clarifications (i.e. a conversation) between the one creating the request and the one(s) accepting/declining it.
+- may require clarifications (i.e. a conversation) between the one creating the request and the one(s) accepting/declining it.
-- Requests may expire after a certain amount of time.
+- may expire after a certain amount of time.

 ## Entities